hayk-gabrielyan/hayk-gabrielyan/README.md

 ## I'm a Full-Stack Developer Junior based in Marseille ! <img  alt="Visual Studio Code" width="40px" src="https://media.giphy.com/media/WFZvB7VIXBgiz3oDXE/giphy.gif" />

-- I'm a graphic designer !
+- I'm also a graphic designer with 8 years of professional experiance !
 - 📖 Student since june 2022 <br> at school of numeric "LA PLATEFORME" Marseille
-  <br>🧑‍💻 Web & mobile web developer
+  <br> at curriculum  of Web & mobile web developer🧑‍💻
 - 🔎 I'm looking for a work-study contract for the period from March to August 2023 which will help me to continue my studies and to acquire professional experience during my training.